 There are four core SRGs: Application, Network, Operating System, and Policy.
 Each addresses the applicable CCIs in the context of the technology family.
-Subordinate to the core SRGs, there are Technology SRGs developed to address the technologies at a more granular level.
+Subordinate to the core SRGs, Technology SRGs are developed to address the technologies at a more granular level.